Christmas (Jaci Velasquez album)

-Christmas is the name of the 2001 English-language holiday themed album by contemporary Christian singer Jaci Velasquez.
-The album was released under Word Entertainment.
+Christmas is the ninth studio album by contemporary Christian singer Jaci Velasquez.
+The album was released on September 18, 2001 under Word Entertainment.
 She toured in November and December 2001 to support the album.
-A Spanish-langue version of the album, Navidad, was released November 6, 2001.
+A Spanish-language version of the album, Navidad, was released on November 6, 2001.

 Description and reviews

 Velasquez described the album, "For my ideal Christmas album, I wanted to record the songs I have always loved, done in their original arrangements, to make an album that will sound good now but will also sound good years from now."
 The related review indicated that it blends traditional 1950s style arrangements with the pop Velasquez had come to be known for.
 Reviewer John DiBiase called it "a creative, fun, traditional Christmas project that will touch the hearts of all ages" and "one of the best-orchestrated Christmas projects put out in the contemporary Christian music to date."

 AllMusic gave the album 3 out of 5 stars saying it is "beautifully orchestrated with touches of traditional Christmas-style jazz and contemporary pop."